-20 TOP Fall Festivals in Michigan
+20 Top Fall Festivals in Michigan

 Fall festivals in Michigan are the best way to celebrate the arrival of autumn, which is arguably the prettiest season in our state.
+Perfect temperatures and sunny skies make a great time to get out and celebrate the autumn season with famly and friends.

 All of the leaves are changing colors, the air is crisp and fresh, and the family-owned fruit stands along M-22 and other scenic highways are starting to switch out the berries and jams for apple cider and fresh vegetables.
+Fall festivals in Michigan include pumpkin patches, apple harvests, arts and crafts, and much more.

 Check out this list to find an amazing fall festival near you.
-Have fun exploring these 25 top Michigan fall festivals!
+Have fun exploring these 20 top Michigan fall festivals!

 Michigan Fall Festivals in September